appvision-gmbh/json2typescript/README.md

 npm install json2typescript
 ```

 Our package makes use of TypeScript decorators.
-Please activate them in your **tsconfig.json** under `compilerOptions` as follows:
+If not done already, please activate them in your **tsconfig.json** under `compilerOptions` as follows:

 ```json
 {